oracle-livelabs/apex/image-semantic-search/6-run-app/6-run-app.md

 ## Summary

-You now know how to post an image and search for images and images with text using AI search.
+You have now learned how to post images and perform AI-powered searches on uploaded images using either text or image queries as input.

 ## Acknowledgments

-- **Author** - Roopesh Thokala, Senior Product Manager
+- **Author** - Sahaana Manavalan, Senior Product Manager, June 2025
-- **Co-Author** - Ankita Beri, Product Manager
-- **Last Updated By/Date** - Sahaana Manavalan,Senior Product Manager, January 2025
+- **Last Updated By/Date** - Sahaana Manavalan, Senior Product Manager, June 2025